-

 vessel.
 With lifeboat places for only 1200 people, it is not only women

-and children first, but also First Class before Steerage.
+and children first, but also First Class before Steerage. - Written by

 Jeremy Perkins {J-26}